 WATER & SANITATION

-Over 4 billion people are without safely managed sanitation facilities (WHO/UNICEF JMP- 2016).
+Over 4 billion people are without safely managed sanitation facilities.
 Provision of WASH education and services improves the health of family members, especially children who grow stronger and perform better in school and sports.

 By providing safe and clean drinking water, sanitation and hygiene facilities, you can help the most disadvantaged people to maximize their potential in a safer and healthier environment and contribute in the fight against poverty, hunger and disease.

-159 million still drink untreated water from surface water sources, such as streams or lakes, and majority of them live in rural areas.
+- 159 million still drink untreated water from surface water sources, such as streams or lakes, and the majority of them live in rural areas.

-The scarcity of clean drinking water disproportionally affects women and girls as they are seen as the collectors and guardians of water due to their stereotypical roles in many poor and developing societies.
+- The scarcity of clean drinking water disproportionately affects women and girls as they are seen as the collectors and guardians of water due to their stereotypical roles in many poor and developing societies.